digitaltostore/SDK-XY/README.md

 [DataXY startDataXYWithDTSID:@"YOUR_CLIENT_ID_NUMBER" allowingBackgroundMode:NO];
 ```
 The client ID must be passed in order to init the SDK and start the location tracking.
-Pass NO to backgroundMode parameter in order to save user battery (recommended configuration)
+Pass NO to backgroundMode parameter in order to save user battery (recommended configuration).
 If you pass YES, the SDK will perform continuous tracking and will have a significant
 battery impact (60% in one day).